-This course is the study of exponential, logarithmic, trigonometric and inverse trigonometric functions, as well as their applications.
+The study of exponential, logarithmic, trigonometric and inverse trigonometric functions, as well as their applications.
 Topics include: triangles, trigonometric identities and equations, polar coordinates, equations and graphs, the complex plane and DeMoivre's Theorem.
 Prerequisite: MAT 101 or appropriate score on placement test.
-Concurrent enrollment in MAT 101 is permissible.
-Semesters offered: Fall, Spring, Summer.
+Semesters offered: Fall, Spring.
 3 Credits